lucidrains/tf-bind-transformer/README.md

 - [ ] support for custom transformers other than enformer
 - [ ] take care of prepping dataframe with proper chromosome and training / validation split
 - [ ] add a safe initialization whereby rows of dataframe with targets not found in the tfactor fasta folder will be filtered out
+- [ ] use basenji blacklist bed file for filtering out rows in remap

 ## Appreciation